lumpysimon/BlipPress/readme.txt

 There are three BlipPress widgets:

+* 'Latest' displays the latest entry from your or another user's journal.
 * 'Multi' displays thumbnails of your latest journal entries.
 You can specify how many to display.
-* 'Latest' displays the latest entry from your or another user's journal.
-* 'Single' displays an entry by ID number.
+* 'Single' displays an blip by ID number.

 = This is a beta plugin! =

-This is the first release of this plugin, so it is still under continuous development.
-I am fairly sure there are likely to be some issues, so I recommend that you always check your journal entry after posting from your WordPress website.
+This is a new plugin, so it is still under continuous development.
+I recommend that you always check your journal entry after posting from your WordPress website (a link to the entry is shown after you create it).
 Please report any problems via the [support forum](http://wordpress.org/support/plugin/blippress).

 == Frequently Asked Questions ==